 So if I assume a 95% confidence intervals unless otherwise stated, N=1000 simulations for their monte carlo analyses, and simulated samples that follow a normal distribution, I can back-calculate the standard deviation.
 This assumes quite a lot (especially the N=1000 simulations part), so I’d be open to advice on how to better handle this.
 In addition to the calculations above, I filter out any GHCEA studies that were rated below 4.5 by reviewers on a 1-7 quality scale.
 The end result is 653 interventions with standard deviations and cost effectiveness estimates.

-One final thing to consider: the Givewell estimates are from shovel-ready charities accepting donations, while many of the others measure impact against a counterfactual using an Incremental Cost Effectiveness Ratio without a clear avenue for donors to make that change happen.
+One final thing to consider: the Givewell numbers are estimates of the marginal impact of donating to existing charities, while many of the other sources measure impact against a counterfactual using an Incremental Cost Effectiveness Ratio without a clear avenue for donors to make that change happen.
 Instead, many of these interventions probably need to be implemented at the hospital, insurer, or government policy level rather than through a charity (although a charity could lobby for these changes).
 So the GiveWell numbers might be more rigorous because they’re estimates of the current scaled-up impact of an intervention, while some of the other estimates might be too optimistic because they come from experiments implemented under ideal circumstances at a certain point in time.

 Putting It All Together